 How Moisture Can Ruin Your Decorative Concrete

 Excess moisture doesn’t just evaporate; it takes your design with it.
 You can preserve your design and the concrete with proper moisture testing before stains and sealers are applied.

 Beauty and strength converge in decorative concrete.
 Like a good acid stain, they fuse together to create a durable, pleasing floor that literally becomes the foundation of its space and atmosphere.
-Achieving the desired result requires that you consider a number of variables for the specific stain and sealer combination you select.
+Achieving the desired result requires that you consider a number of variables for the specific concrete stain and sealer combination you select.

-One of the most important variables that needs your attention is the moisture content in the concrete at the time the stain and sealer are applied.
+One of the most important variables that need your attention is the moisture content in the concrete at the time the stain and sealer are applied.
 Moisture in concrete can come from two main sources.
 The first is the volume of water used to mix the cement into concrete.

 Signs That the Finish Was Applied at the Wrong Time

 The damage that excess moisture can do to your stain or sealer can look different depending on the amount of excess moisture and the type of stain or sealer used.
 Here are some common indicators that the stain or sealer was applied too soon – before the concrete had a chance to dry sufficiently:

 Why is My Concrete Turning White?

 Efflorescence is a white salty residue caused when too much moisture is moving through the concrete.
 As the concrete dries and its moisture rises upwards through the slab, it brings salts within the concrete to the surface as well.
 As lovely as the word sounds, efflorescence is rather unsightly.

 Depending on whether or not the floor has been finished yet, efflorescence manifests in different ways.
 It can leave a white powdery substance on the concrete’s surface after staining but before sealing.

 If the efflorescence gets trapped underneath a concrete sealer and/or certain stains, it will look like a white “blush” has been spread on the concrete.